go-to-k/cls3/README.md

   - Interactive Mode for buckets selection
 - -q, --quiet: optional
   - Not to display a progress bar
+- -o, --oldVersionsOnly: optional
+  - Delete old version objects only (including all delete-markers)
+  - Do not specify the `-f` option if you specify this option.

 ## Interactive Mode